Whittaker modules for the affine Lie algebra $A_1 ^{(1)}$: Realization of --modules and proof of Theorem

+The results (or part) in this paper were presented on several conferences, including, Lie Algebra Conference at Harish-Chandra Institute in December of 2014, Representation Theory Workshop at Uppsala in May of 2015, Representation Theory XIV at Dubrovnik in June of 2015, the 14th National Conference on Lie algebra at Xinyang, China in July of 2015, Vertex Operator Algebra and Related Topics at Chengdu in September of 2015.

-{\bf Acknowledgments.} Part of the research presented in this paper was carried out during the visit of the first two authors to Wilfrid Laurier University in April of 2014 and of the second author to University of Waterloo in 2014.
+5mm {\bf Acknowledgments.} Part of the research presented in this paper was carried out during the visit of the first two authors to Wilfrid Laurier University in April of 2014 and of the second author to University of Waterloo in 2014.
 The second author thanks professors Wentang Kuo and Kaiming Zhao for sponsoring his visit, and University of Waterloo for providing excellent working conditions.
 The first author thanks Kaiming Zhao and Wilfrid Laurier University for hospitality during his visit.
+At last we sincerely thank the referee for nice suggestions to make the paper more readable.

 D.A. is partially supported by the Croatian Science Foundation under the project 2634.